Follow The Waterfall Route From Toronto To Thunder Bay

 Some Great Stops On The Waterfall Route From Toronto To Thunder Bay

 We found some great stops on the waterfall route from Toronto to Thunder Bay.
-It was a great start to our trip to Western Canada.
+It was a great start to our road trip to Western Canada.
 We had long driving days planned so our stops were quick.
 But we marked the locations on our map for easy stops on our return trip.

 When we planned our route out of Ontario from Toronto to Vancouver, we only planned one night stops.
 We knew that on the return trip we would re-assess this approach.
 There was certainly lots to see in Northern Ontario if we planned a slower trip through.